Hikari-Chain/hikari-chain/docs/README.md

 ## Testing Chain Upgrade

 Chain upgrade is an important procedure that should be tested carefully.
-This section aims to provide a guide for testing chain upgrades in AtomOne using a localnet.
+This section aims to provide a guide for testing chain upgrades in Hikari Chain using a localnet.

-1. Git checkout the version of AtomOne you want to upgrade from.
+1. Git checkout the version of Hikari Chain you want to upgrade from.
 2. Update `contrib/localnet/upgrade_proposal.json` with the correct plan name, which means the exact `UpgradeName` used to qualify the upgrade in the next version.
 For instance for the v2 upgrade, the plan name is `v2` (see